 Secondly the technician requires an Alarm Installers License.
 The requirements for this licence changes from state to state.

-In order to facilitate the above requirements for the alarm installers course Ramsden have two training courses to train students on how to install a security alarm system and how to install CCTV equipment.
+In order to facilitate the above requirements for the alarm installers course Comtech have two training courses to train students on how to install a security alarm system and how to install CCTV equipment.

 These courses include nationally recognised units of competency.
 For more information about these courses click on the links above.